siegstedt/machinemind/content/about/index.md

 I was born somewhere in Siberia.
 Grew up in Bavaria.
 Studied Economics and Management.
 Worked in Digital Transformation and Data Science.
 I have love for running, food and DIY.

-At heart, I am a creator that loves to fix and solve challenges.
-I feel that it is exciting to drive business value using innovative ideas as well as a pragmatic work ethos.
+At heart, I am a creator that loves to fix things and solve challenges.
+I feel excited about driving business value using innovative ideas as well as a pragmatic work ethos.

 Since 2015, I worked as a counsel for analytical inquiries in the fields of Market & Consumer Intelligence, Innovation & Product Management and Software Development.

-My professional experience lies the IT and Pharmaceutical industries.
-I deliver viable products working with agile development teams and give counsel on strategic endeavors in the world of data driven business.
+My professional experience lies with the IT and Pharmaceutical industries.
+I deliver viable products working with agile development teams and give counsel on strategic endeavors in the world of data and business.